Burkina Faso

 Signature

-Olivia Ragnaghnewendé Rouamba, the minister of foreign affairs and regional cooperation of Burkina Faso, signed the TPNW at a high-level ceremony in New York on 22 September 2022.
+Olivia Ragnaghnewendé Rouamba, the then-minister of foreign affairs and regional cooperation of Burkina Faso, signed the TPNW at a high-level ceremony in New York on 22 September 2022.

-In a speech at the United Nations later that week, she said that nuclear weapons “constitute a threat to the survival of all humanity because of their humanitarian consequences”.
+In a speech at the United Nations the same week, she said that nuclear weapons “constitute a threat to the survival of all humanity because of their humanitarian consequences”.

-Olivia Ragnaghnewendé Rouamba, the minister of foreign affairs of Burkina Faso, signs the TPNW in 2022.
+Olivia Ragnaghnewendé Rouamba, the then-minister of foreign affairs of Burkina Faso, signs the TPNW in 2022.
 Photo: Darren Ornitz

 National position